 How do I set achievable goals for my audit?

 Align your audit goals with your SEO strategy.
-Pick areas to improve, like site speed or mobile-friendliness.
-This makes sure your audit gives you useful insights to act on.
+Focus on areas like speed or mobile issues to ensure your technical SEO audit delivers clear insights you can act on from any seo audit guide.

 What common technical issues should I look for?